Baylex/School_District_Analysis/README.md

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.

 ### How is the district summary affected?
+Original Analysis:
 ![Pic 1](https://github.com/Baylex/School_District_Analysis/blob/main/Resources/1_dist_sum_2_decimals.PNG)

+The testing data of 461 9th graders at Thomas High School was turned into null data, which recalculated the percents of passing math, passing reading, and the overall passing.
+The total count of students did not change as that was run on the count of the student ids, which was not turned into null data.

 ![Pic 2](https://github.com/Baylex/School_District_Analysis/blob/main/Resources/2_dist_sum_2_decimals.PNG)
-The district strated out with 39170 students.
-However, to remove the 9th grade class at Thomas High School, 461 students' scores were made null.
-Removing less than 500 students from a large data set will have a nomial impact on the calculations.
-The average of the math and reading test scores showed slight change in the hundreths places.

-no change -- need to go back and check where i got the images

 ### How is the school summary affected?